-Failure of an oscillator tuning the station time could cause a jump or a linear increase of timing error in data.
-However, such difficulties should occur exceptionally.
-If it happens and we are able to identify such a problem and reconstruct a real timing, it is necessary to correct times directly in the mseed data, which is more difficult than applying corrections in the metadata.
-When checking our data, we have found an oscillator failure at station A087A, which resulted in a final time error of 0.18 s during 8 days in October 2015.4.4 Interchange of components and polarity reversal
+Timing errors of 1 s or smaller are not clearly evident during routine seismological analyses, but can be revealed from station “log” files, if provided by the registration system.
+Small time shifts can occur as a result of improper time synchronisation due to a loss of the GPS signal or due to a failure of an .oscillator tuning the station time.
+This third item is a more complicated issue and it allows only an approximate time reconstruction.
+A failure of the oscillator tuning can cause a jump or a linear increase of timing errors in data.
+However, such difficulties should occur only exceptionally.
+If they happen and we are able to identify such problems and reconstruct the real timing, it is necessary to correct times directly in the Miniseed data, which is more complex task than applying corrections in the metadata.
+The same concerns a reconstruction of the correct time after a loss of the time synchronisation.
+When checking our data, we have found an oscillator failure at station A087A, which resulted in a final time error of 0.18 s during eight days in October 2015.

+Keeping exact time in seismic data is a delicate issue.
+But severe errors due to asynchronous application of the leap seconds or due to switches between the UTC and GPS times, can be identified and corrected automatically in any data set, including the whole AA dataset.
+Small time changes must be solved individually.

+4.4 Interchange of components and polarity reversal

-Results from different studies dealing with waveforms, i.e., with amplitudes of seismic waves, sometimes raise a suspicion that the three components of seismograms need not be correctly labelled, i.e., the components could be interchanged.
-The simplest way to verify the correct indication of the three components is a comparison of waveforms for a selected strong teleseismic event recorded on several nearby stations, which we call the waveform similarity method (Fig. 9a).
+Sometimes results from different studies dealing with waveforms raise a suspicion that the components of seismograms are interchanged and/or the polarities reversed.
+Though the case is rare, we found it several times in different data sets, including data from permanent observatories.
+Surprisingly, the component interchange can occur during station operation, e.g., twice in the AlpArray stations until now.
+The simplest way to verify the correct identification of the three components is a comparison of waveforms for a selected strong teleseismic event recorded on several nearby stations, which we call the Waveform similarity method (Fig. 9a).
 Several other methods can be used as well, e.g., a visualization of daily means of signal amplitudes, sometimes called offsets (Fig. 9b), or a comparison of noise levels on the vertical and horizontal components in PPSD.
 In case of correct component identification, the noise level on the vertical component should be lower than that on the horizontal components.
-Correction of exchanged components can be done either in the metadata, or preferably directly in the mseed data.
+Correction of interchanged components can be done either in the metadata, or preferably directly in the Miniseed data.